-may not be affiliated with the same business entity as a member

-2 appointed under subdivision (3), (6), or (7).
-3 (9) One (1) member who represents municipalities and is 4 appointed by the governor after considering the recommendation 5 of the Indiana Association of Cities and Towns submitted under 6 subsection $(b)(7)$.
-7 (10) The state fire marshal or the state fire marshal's designee.
-8 (11) The superintendent of the state police department or the 9 superintendent's designee.
-10 (12) The executive director of the department of homeland 11 security, or the director's designee.
-12 (13) The state GIS officer.
-13 (d) This subsection applies to a member appointed by the governor 14 under subsection (c)(2) through (c)(9).
-The governor shall ensure tha 15 the terms of the initial members appointed by the governor are 16 staggered so that the terms of not more than five (5) members expire in 17 a single calendar year.
-After the initial appointments, subsequen 18 appointments shall be for three (3) year terms.
-A vacancy on the board 19 shall be filled for the vacating member's unexpired term in the same 20 manner as the original appointment, and a member of the board is 21 eligible for reappointment.
-In making an appointment under subsection 22 (c)(2) through (c)(9), the governor shall take into account the various 23 geographical areas of Indiana, including rural and urban areas.
-A 24 member appointed by the governor serves at the pleasure of the 25 governor.
-26 (e) A member must be a resident of Indiana.
-27 (f) A member may not vote by proxy.
-28 SECTION 8.
-IC 36-8-16.7-30, AS ADDED BY P.L.132-2012 29 SECTION 20, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 30 JULY 1, 2015]: Sec.
-30. (a) The state board of accounts shall audit the 31 fund on an annual basis to determine whether the fund is being 32 managed in accordance with this chapter.
-For each of the two (2) state 33 fiscal years ending: 34 (A) (1) June 30, 2013; and 35 (B) (2) June 30, 2014; 36 the state board of accounts shall submit, not later than November 1 or 37 each year during which the particular state fiscal year ends, a report of 38 the audit required by this subsection to the budget committee for the 39 budget committee's review.
-A report submitted under this subsection 40 must be in an electronic format under IC 5-14-6.
+(13) The state GIS officer.
+The state GIS officer is a nonvoting member of the board.

+(d) This subsection applies to a member appointed by the governor under subsection (c)(2) through (c)(9).
+The governor shall ensure that the terms of the initial members appointed by the governor are staggered so that the terms of not more than five (5) members expire in a single calendar year.
+After the initial appointments, subsequent appointments shall be for three (3) year terms.
+A vacancy on the board shall be filled for the vacating member's unexpired term in the same manner as the original appointment, and a member of the board is eligible for reappointment.
+In making an appointment under subsection (c)(2) through (c)(9), the governor shall take into account the various geographical areas of Indiana, including rural and urban areas.
+A member appointed by the governor serves at the pleasure of the governor.

+- (e) A member must be a resident of Indiana. - (f) A member may not vote by proxy.

+SECTION 8.
+IC 36-8-16.7-25, AS ADDED BY P.L.132-2012, SECTION 20, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE JULY 1, 2015]: Sec.
+25. A majority of the voting members of the board constitutes a quorum for the purposes of taking action.
+A meeting of the board is subject to IC 5-14-1.5.

+SECTION 9.
+IC 36-8-16.7-30, AS ADDED BY P.L.132-2012, SECTION 20, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE JULY 1, 2015]: Sec.
+30. (a) The state board of accounts shall audit the fund on an annual basis to determine whether the fund is being managed in accordance with this chapter.
+For each of the two (2) state fiscal years ending:

+- (A) (1) June 30, 2013; and - (B) (2) June 30, 2014;

+the state board of accounts shall submit, not later than November 1 of each year during which the particular state fiscal year ends, a report of the audit required by this subsection to the budget committee for the budget committee's review.
+A report submitted under this subsection must be in an electronic format under IC 5-14-6.